bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/GettingStartedWithBareos.rst

 :index:`[TAG=Configuration->Files] <pair: Configuration; Files>`

 On Unix, Bareos configuration files are usually located in the :file:`/etc/bareos/` directory and are named accordingly to the programs that use it.
-Since Bareos :index:`Version >= 16.2.4 <pair: bareos-16.2.4; Subdirectory Configuration Scheme used as Default>` the default configuration is stored as one file per resource in subdirectories under :file:`bareos-dir.d`, :file:`bareos-sd.d` or :file:`bareos-fd.d`.
+Since Bareos :sinceVersion:`16.2.4: Subdirectory Configuration Scheme used as Default` the default configuration is stored as one file per resource in subdirectories under :file:`bareos-dir.d`, :file:`bareos-sd.d` or :file:`bareos-fd.d`.
 For details, see
 :ref:`ConfigureChapter` and :ref:`section-SubdirectoryConfigurationScheme`.

 Testing your Configuration Files